ayberkt/msc-thesis/code/Poset.lagda.md

   where
     f = equivFun i

+-- TODO: they already have this result in `cubical`.
 ××=× : (A B : Type ℓ) → (A × B) ≡ A ×× B
 ××=× A B = isoToPath {A = A × B} {B = A ×× B} (iso f g sec ret) where